Foundation English 1 (10130.2)

 - Dates for submission of continuous assessment will be set by your lecturer.

-- Presentation of assignments: Please ensure that your assignments are typed using 1.5 line spacing and that on the first page of your assessment item you include your name, student number, course name, lecturer's name, assignment title, topic, and due date.
-You may use the cover page included in this outline or you can design your own.
+- Presentation of assignments: Please ensure that your assignments are typed using 1.5 line spacing and that on the first page (the Cover Page) of your assessment item you include your name, student number, course name, lecturer's name, assignment title, topic, and due date.

 - Please retain a hard copy of all assignments submitted.
 Do not rely on computer files, which can be lost or corrupted or emails which can be lost.